Probing the Higgs Portal at the Fermilab Short-Baseline Neutrino Experiments: Simulation validation

 \subsubsection{$\mu^+ \mu^-$ and $\pi^+ \pi^-$}

 Above $210~\text{MeV}$, muon and pion channels quickly dominate.
 As discussed above, distinguishing $\mu^\pm$ and $\pi^\pm$ is difficult.
 There is some recent work along this direction using machine learning techniques, for example in Ref.~\cite{Esquivel:2018fls}.
-Since the ability to distinguish these particles is not fully test, we do not attempt to do so.
+Since the ability to distinguish these particles is not fully tested, we do not attempt to do so.
 We rather assume $\mu^\pm$ and $\pi^\pm$ are indistinguishable.
 If they could be distinguished, it is worth noting that there is essentially no irreducible $\mu^+\mu^-$ background, so significant gains could be made.
 We veto events with any reconstructed EM shower or proton above the kinetic energy thresholds in Table~\ref{tab:reco}.
-We demand that there are exactly 2 candidate $\mu^\pm$/$\pi^\pm$ candidates.
+We demand that there are exactly 2 candidate $\mu^\pm$/$\pi^\pm$ tracks.
 A cut of $E > 2.5~{\rm GeV}$ is imposed on reconstructed scalars as we determined that this helps to separate signal from background for target-produced scalars.
 We place an angular cut on the reconstructed scalar of $4^\circ$ with respect to the beamline.
 We lastly place a cut on the invariant mass of the reconstructed scalar of $40~\text{MeV}$ around the scalar mass.
+While the scalar mass is not known a priori, a scan over different scalar mass windows could be performed as we do in this study.
 A diagram for a candidate background event is shown in Fig.~\ref{fig:bkg-mumu} and the event distributions in the key variables on which we cut are shown in Figs.~\ref{fig:angz-mumu} and \ref{fig:invm-mumu}.
 As in the $e^+e^-$ case, the distributions are drawn after the reconstruction and smearing procedure described in Sec.~\ref{sec:detector-effects} and after requiring reconstruction of a single $\mu^+\mu^-$ candidate pair.
 No additional kinematic cuts are applied at this level.